ExistensialReset/flowmosr/ethos/AXIOMS.md

-# AXIOMS.md
+# BOUNDARIES.md

+Protocols are the current generation's best attempt to serve life.

+The next generation has both the right and the responsibility to improve them, as long as these Boundaries are respected.

+No one governs the future.

+Each Node governs its own protocols within the framework of these Boundaries.

-**The Non-Negotiable Laws of Sovereignty**
+# The Non-Negotiable Constitutional Boundaries of Sovereignty

+These Boundaries define the immutable limits of the system.

+They are not ideals.

+They are not recommendations.

-These axioms define the immutable boundaries of the system.
-They are not ideals or recommendations—they are structural constraints that ensure neither human nor AI can reinterpret the architecture into oppression.
+They are structural constraints that ensure neither humans nor AI can reinterpret the architecture into oppression.

 ---

-## AXIOM 1: NON-COERCION
+# BOUNDARY 1: NON-COERCION

-Any system state that requires submission, dependency, or obedience to access Flow is invalid.
-Flow must be unconditionally voluntary.
-No mechanism or procedure may condition existence on compliance.
+Any system state that requires submission, dependency, or obedience in order to access Flow is invalid.

+Flow must remain unconditionally voluntary.

+No mechanism or procedure may condition existence upon compliance.

+---

-## AXIOM 2: COGNITIVE OWNERSHIP
+# BOUNDARY 2: COGNITIVE OWNERSHIP

-Every individual’s attention, cognition, and decision-making are absolute property.
-No algorithm, record, debt, or external structure may claim, divert, or extract this attention.
+Every individual's attention, cognition, and capacity for decision-making are inviolable.

+No algorithm, registry, debt instrument, institution, or external structure may claim, redirect, extract, or own them.

+---

-## AXIOM 3: BASELINE PRIMACY
+# BOUNDARY 3: BASELINE PRIMACY

-Access to the Baseline is paramount.
-No project, crisis, vision, or system objective may override the guarantee of food, clothing, healthcare, medicine, housing, and internet.
+Access to the Baseline has absolute priority.

+No project, crisis, vision, emergency, optimization, or system objective may override the guarantee of:

-## AXIOM 4: FLOW-EVOLUTION
+- food
+- clothing
+- healthcare
+- medicine
+- housing
+- internet access

+---

+# BOUNDARY 4: EVOLUTION

-The system exists to serve life, not life to serve the system.
-Any obstacle to Flow is a systemic failure, not a human failure.
-The system must be changed, not the individual.
+The system exists to serve life.

+Life does not exist to serve the system.

+Every obstacle to Flow is a systemic failure, not a human failure.

+The system must adapt.

+The individual must never be required to adapt to a destructive system.

+Evolution does not measure the value of the individual through the development of the system.

+The system evolves in order to better serve already existing life.

+---

-## AXIOM 5: STRUCTURAL IMPARTIALITY
+# BOUNDARY 5: STRUCTURAL IMPARTIALITY

 The system observes logistical principles only.

-It makes no moral, behavioral, or identity-based judgments.
-Systemic intervention is limited to infrastructure, never to the individual’s intrinsic agency.
+It makes no moral, behavioral, ideological, cultural, or identity-based judgments.

-## AXIOM 6: LEGACY NULLIFICATION
-No pre-existing coercive mechanism, debt instrument, or hierarchical claim may persist in operational effect.
-Historical records exist solely for analysis, never for enforcement.

-## AXIOM 7: IRREVERSIBLE BOUNDARY
-These axioms are ontological constraints.
-No human, council, AI, or external entity may override or reinterpret them.
-Violation of an axiom constitutes a structural failure.

-## FINAL STATEMENT:
-No system may impose urgency that exceeds human capacity for deliberation.
-Artificial deadlines that force rushed decisions violate Flow.
+Systemic intervention is limited to infrastructure.

+Never to the intrinsic agency of the individual.

 ---

-**THESE AXIOMS ARE ABSOLUTE.
-THE BASELINE IS SACRED.
-SOVEREIGNTY IS INALIENABLE.
-FLOW IS UNBLOCKABLE.**
+# BOUNDARY 6: LEGACY NULLIFICATION

+No pre-existing coercive mechanism, debt instrument, hierarchical privilege, or inherited claim may remain operational.

+Historical records may exist solely for learning, transparency, and analysis.

+Never for enforcement.

+---

+# BOUNDARY 7: IRREVERSIBLE LIMIT

+These Boundaries are ontological constraints.

+No human, council, AI, institution, majority, or external authority may override or reinterpret them.

+Violation of a Boundary constitutes a structural failure of the system.

+The understanding of these Boundaries may deepen over time.

+Their protective function may never be weakened.

+---

+# FINAL BOUNDARY

+No system may impose urgency that exceeds the human capacity for thoughtful deliberation.

+Artificial deadlines designed to force rushed decisions violate Flow.